Shoichiro Toyoda: Chairman of Keidanren

 From 1994 to 1998, Toyoda served as chairman of Keidanren, the Japanese Business Federation.
 Taking the helm of the powerful business lobbying organization in the aftermath of the Japanese asset price bubble, Toyoda helped to navigate tense trade relations with the US.
 When his younger brother Tatsuro Toyoda, the new president of Toyota Motor Corporation, was unable to join discussions with US Ambassador Walter Mondale due to illness, Shoichiro stepped in as chairman of Toyota to negotiate the voluntary purchase of more American parts to help alleviate the US trade deficit with Japan, roughly half of which was due to automobiles.
 Toyoda also led Keidanren in lobbying the government to reduce corporate tax rates and deregulate the economy.

 Personal life

 Toyoda remained honorary chairman of Toyota from 1999 until his death.
 He died of sudden heart failure on February 14, 2023, at age 97.
-He was survived by his wife, daughter, and son Akio Toyoda, who has served as president of Toyota Motor Corporation for 14 years and will step down from the post in April 2023.
+He was survived by his wife, daughter, and son Akio Toyoda, who has served as president of Toyota Motor Corporation for 14 years and stepped down from the post in April 2023.